vijayrao110125/portfolio/public/content/Experience.md

 - Badges:
   - Internship [blue]
 - List Items:
-  - Played a pivotal role in product creation as a Product Development Specialist, actively engaged in every stage from concept to market launch.
+  - Played a pivotal role in product creation as a Product Development engineer, actively engaged in every stage from concept to market launch.
 Designed initiatives that accelerated development timelines by 15%, through the implementation of innovative solutions.
+  - Engaged collaboratively in an agile framework with cross-functional teams, actively participating in 100% of daily scrum sessions.
-  - Gained extensive experience in software lifecycle management, leading efforts to enhance product features and ensure alignment with market demands.
-These strategic enhancements led to an increase 25% in efficiency and market competitiveness
+  - Gained experience in software lifecycle management, leading efforts to enhance product features and ensure alignment with market demands.
+These strategic enhancements led to an increase 25% in efficiency and market competitiveness.